 Thomas Aquinas, On the Commendation of Sacred Scripture

-The church hasn’t always interpreted scripture this way, though, and it’s important to point out that dispensational hermeneutics is fundamentally at odds with historic protestant hermeneutics, which have been the dominant approach to scripture since the early church.
-The pillars surrounding this more established interpretation of scripture are: 1.
+The church hasn’t always interpreted scripture this way, though; in fact, hermeneutics have evolved greatly over time.
+Dispensational hermeneutics, in al its relative newness, is fundamentally at odds with older and more accepted forms of interpretation.
+Historical protestant hermeneutics generally see scripture through a different lens: 1.
 The New Testament should explain the Old Testament (not the other way around), 2.
 Old Testament concepts are reinterpreted in the New Testament, and 3.
-Scripture (and especially prophecy) is interpreted analogia fidei, interpreting the complicated and ambiguous biblical passages in the context of the more concise passages and patterns about the issue at hand.
-Tertullian argued that “uncertain statements should be determined by certain ones, and obscure ones by such as are clear and plain” (On the Resurrection of the Flesh, ch 21).
-This insists that scripture be interpreted without the prerequisite that all passages must be taken literally, that some may be taken figuratively or allegorical (as appropriate for the text), and should be supported and clarified in the context of more concise verses in prior works, and how such themes are reinterpreted in the New Testament.
-This is obviously not unlike how problems were worked out in patristic literature; writers often evaluated problem passages on the basis of other scriptures and their understanding of God.
+Scripture (and especially prophecy) is interpreted analogia fidei, interpreting the complicated and ambiguous biblical passages in the context of the more concise passages and patterns about the topic; scripture interpreting scripture (scriptura scripturae interpres, as Harry Potter might say).
+While it became more or less of a science after the reformation, such concepts find support in the writings of many church fathers, as we have already seen.
+Tertullian, for example, argued that “uncertain statements should be determined by certain ones, and obscure ones by such as are clear and plain” (On the Resurrection of the Flesh, ch 21).

 Who, then, is He Who has done these things and has united in peace those who hated each other, save the beloved Son of the Father, the common Savior of all, Jesus Christ, Who by His own love underwent all things for our salvation?
 Even from the beginning, moreover, this peace that He was to administer was foretold, for Scripture says, “They shall beat their swords into ploughshares and their spears into sickles, and nation shall not take sword against nation, neither shall they learn any more to wage war.”